 All referrals to go to the Central Referral Unit 01242 247999

 National Working Group (Network tackling Child Sexual Exploitation) https://www.nwgnetwork.org

 PACE UK (Parents Against Child Sexual Exploitation) www.paceuk.info

-he GSCB (Gloucestershire Safeguarding Children's Board) have published a Domestic Abuse pathway for educational settings which is on the GSCB website.
+he GSCP (Gloucestershire Safeguarding Children Partnership) have published a Domestic Abuse pathway for educational settings which is on the GSCP website.
 If a child or young person is suspected of living at home with a domestically abusive parent or if a young person has domestic abuse in their own relationship then the usual procedures should be followed and a referral made to the children's helpdesk on 01452 426565.

 The response will vary according to the age of the young person so that the appropriate agencies are involved.
 Gloucestershire Domestic Abuse Support Service (GDASS) www.gdass.org.uk

 MAAC Gloucestershire Constabulary: Multi Agency Risk Assessment Conferences (MARACs) prioritise the safety of victims who have been risk assessed at high or very high risk of harm.
 The MARAC is an integral part of the Specialist Domestic Violence Court Programme, and information will be shared between the MARAC and the Courts, in high and very high risk cases, as part of the process of risk management.

 Research indicates that young babies are particularly vulnerable to abuse but that work carried out in the antenatal period can help minimise harm if there is an early assessment, intervention and support.
 Working Together (2015) specifically identifies the need of the Unborn Child.
 Professionals should read and act upon the unborn baby protocol if there is suspected domestic violence and a pregnancy.
 The unborn baby protocol can be found at https://www.gloucestershire.gov.uk/gscp/.

 Fabricated and induced illness (FII)